macarthur-lab/tx_annotation/README.md

 ```
 And start a Hail Jupyter notebook

-If you have your regionn coded in, you won't need the --region and --zone flags on the start and cluster commands.
-In my last iterationn, I needed to do this, so leaving it in.
+If you have your region coded in, you won't need the --region and --zone flags on the start and cluster commands.
+In my last iteration, I needed to do this, so leaving it in.

 #### 1) Prepare the variant file
 The variant file we'll be using for the tutorial is available at : gs://gnomad-public/papers/2019-tx-annotation/data/de_novo_variants/asd_ddid_de_novos.txt